Carolane Soucisse: 2024–2025 season

-Soucisse/Firus began the season with a fifth-place finish at the 2024 CS Lombardia Trophy.
+Soucisse/Firus began their season with a fifth-place finish at the 2024 CS Lombardia Trophy.
 Going on to compete at the 2024 Trophée Métropole Nice Côte d'Azur, the team placed ninth in the rhythm dance but were forced to withdraw before the free dance due to Soucisse suffering from a chest infection.
 They would then go on to finish fourth at the 2024 Denkova-Staviski Cup and win bronze at the 2024 EduSport Trophy.

 In January, Soucisse/Firus finished eighteenth at the 2025 European Championships in Tallinn, Estonia.
 They subsequently finished the season by placing twenty-eighth at the 2025 World Championships in Boston, Massachusetts, United States.

+2025–26 season: Final competitive season

+Soucisse/Firus opened their season with a silver medal win at the 2025 International Ice Dance Dordrecht.
+They then went on to finish ninth at the ISU Skate to Milano before competing on the 2025–26 Challenger Series, placing tenth at the 2025 CS Warsaw Cup and eighth at the 2025 CS Tallinn Trophy.

+In January, Soucisse/Firus finished nineteenth at the 2026 European Championships in Sheffield, England, United Kingdom.

+On March 14, 2026, Firus announced his and Soucisse's retirement from competitive ice dance.